Stars of CCTV: Year-end charts

+Certifications

 Singles

 5 singles from debut album Stars of CCTV were released.

 Like all of the Hard-Fi releases, various formats carried subtle changes to differentiate them on the shelf, making them all collectable, such as "Hard to Beat"'s changing sky to "Living for the Weekend"'s countdown to 18:00.

 The Tina mentioned on some of the sleeves formed a subplot throughout all the single releases.
 She later became a bit of a talking point both in the music press and on the fans forums.